 Kotaro Okada is one of the founding members of TKI.
 He focuses on inbound and outbound cross-border M&A transactions, joint ventures, data compliance and general corporate across a range of sectors.
 Kotaro is qualified in Japan and New York, and speaks Japanese and English.
 He is also registered as a JCAA panel arbitrator.
 He was recently a finalist in the ALB Japan Awards 2021 as Young Lawyer of the Year.

-Tomo Greer is an associate with a focus on inbound and outbound cross border M&A transactions.
-She is qualified as a barrister and solicitor in New Zealand and speaks both Japanese and English.
+Tomo Greer is an associate with a focus on inbound and outbound cross-border M&A transactions across various industries.
+She has taken key roles in various complex multijurisdictional deals, including on a deal nominated as M&A Deal of the Year in the ALB Japan Awards 2021.
+She is qualified as a barrister and solicitor in New Zealand.

 1 What trends are you seeing in overall activity levels for mergers and acquisitions in your jurisdiction during the past year or so?

 The Japanese M&A market has been volatile since covid-19.
 Though activity levels are resuming, the make-up of the market (ie, the ratio of inbound to outbound deals, as well as the industries and sectors dominating the market) has significantly shifted.